monte97/otel-playground/readme.md

 - Both services provide a Swagger interface at the `/docs` route to test the available APIs.

 For a detailed explanation of this demo, refer to **Chapter XYZ**.

+# Demo 4 - autoinst

+Like `demo2` but wit full autoinstrumentation, no changes on the code